tonycimaglia/Mailchimp/README.md

 This document is intended for Carolyn, Nic, Tonee, Talmadge, and anyone else at Mailchimp.

 There are already two sample files in the SampleInputs directory which are converted to html and printed to the console when the program is run.
 Once the project is on your machine, feel free to add other markdown files to the Mailchimp/Markdown.Converter/SampleInputs directory.
-(You will have to rebuild the project if you add the files after your initial build)

 ## Instructions for running the project: